Funding for Other Resources (regular)

 - International Financial Institutions, such as the World Bank

-In 2020, earmarked contributions to UNICEF amounted to US$3.4 billion.
-Lebanon, Yemen and the Democratic Republic of the Congo were the top three countries to receive earmarked funds for an emergency response or a specific programme.
+In 2021, earmarked contributions to UNICEF amounted to US$3.73 billion.
+Yemen, Afghanistan and Lebanon were the top three countries to receive earmarked funds for an emergency response or a specific programme.

 |Rank||Resource partner||Total US$, millions|